 \subsection{Efficient 3D Point-based Detectors}

-Point-based method need to process large scale of vanilla point feature, which requires to build cumbersome models and suffers expensive computation cost.
-Therefore, several works~\cite{3dssd,sasa,ia_ssd} aim at design a lightweight and effective point-based detector.
-3D-SSD~\cite{3dssd} proposes feature-based fastest point sampling (F-FPS) strategy by measuring the similarity of point features to replace geometric distance of D-FPS~\cite{pointnetpp}.
-The policy makes it reasonable to discard FP layers, since F-FPS can recall more foreground points instead of compensating foreground information by cumbersome FP layers.
-Even so, the F-FPS operation suffer from high complexity bottleneck.
-IA-SSD introduces a contextual centroid prediction module for replacing the F-FPS operation to efficient recall more foreground points.
-It predicts the classification score for each point feature and applies efficient top-k operation to all points ordered by category independent scores.
-Instead of focusing on foreground part by efficient sampling policies, we explore the spatial redundancy of background points.
-Our introduce a dynamic network mechanism to adaptively reduce useless background points in in a data-dependent regime.
+The point-based methods need to process large-scale vanilla point features, which requires to build cumbersome models and suffers expensive computation costs.
+Therefore, several works~\citep{3dssd,sasa,ia_ssd} aim at designing a lightweight and effective point-based detector.
+3DSSD~\citep{3dssd} proposes a feature-based fastest point sampling (F-FPS) strategy by measuring the similarity of point features to replace the geometric distance of D-FPS~\citep{pointnetpp}.
+The policy makes it reasonable to discard FP layers since F-FPS can recall more foreground points instead of compensating for foreground information by cumbersome FP layers.
+Even so, the F-FPS operation suffers from high complexity bottleneck.
+IA-SSD introduces a contextual centroid prediction module for replacing the F-FPS operation to efficiently recall more foreground points.
+It predicts the classification score for each point feature and applies the efficient top-k operation to all points ordered by category independent scores.
+Instead of focusing on the foreground part by efficient sampling policies, we explore the spatial redundancy of background points.
+We introduce a dynamic network mechanism to adaptively reduce useless background points in a data-dependent regime.